-Polyurethane Coating Materials
+Coating Materials

-Note: Substrate temperatures can effect the cure of the polyurethane materials as much as or more than ambient temperatures can.
-Application of heated material to a cold substrate will not reduce the curing time.
-Consult NEOGARD® for recommendations.
+NEOGARD's single component and batch mixed plural component coatings are designed to be applied through an ambient temperature range of 70° to 90°F to provide ideal handling and application characteristics.
+Note: Deck temperatures can effect the cure of the polyurethane materials as much as or more than ambient temperatures can.
+Application of heated material to a cold substrate will not decrease the curing time.
+Consult NEOGARD for recommendations.